benmellin/msc_project/Ben_seurat_experiment_leiden.md

   understanding of the cellular features (i.e. gene expression signatures) that may underlie antimicrobial/non antimicrobial behavior.
-- This particular dataset is heterogeneous and high noise, which is why we hypothesize we are trying this method.
+- We hypothesize that this cluster based method may help reduce some of the noise of this dataset.
+This particular dataset is heterogeneous and high noise.
 - This methodology was suggested by Dr. Mansoor Haider.
 - Some of this code has been adapted from previous work by Dr. Raga Krishnakumar.